Aidan-Killeen/TIAGo-LLM-Control/README.md

     Note: ensure the simulation has "tuck_arm:=false", to avoid having to wait for the motion to finish playing

-To run, first run catkin_make in the terminal with this directory open, then run "source devel/setup.bash" Then run "roslaunch controls run.launch"
+To run, first run catkin_make in the terminal with this directory open, then run "source devel/setup.bash"

+If it is your first time running the code, you may have to run "rosdep install controls" to install all dependencies.
+You can check if you need to do so by running "rosdep check controls".
+Your system will need to have pip installed beforehand ("sudo apt install python3-pip")

+Then run "roslaunch controls run.launch"
 Ensure roscore has been opened in a different terminal first